SeleniumHQ/docker-selenium/README.md

 It is a good practice to check first if the Grid is up and ready to receive requests, this can be done by checking the `/wd/hub/status` endpoint.

-A Grid that is ready, composed by a hub and two nodes, could look like this:
+A Grid that is ready, composed of a hub and two nodes, could look like this:

 ```json
 {